Caesarea National Park guide starts with basics (directions, map), and then tours Caesarea Maritima, amphitheater, port, and other POI. Let’s begin!

 Roman And Byzantine Period

 In the Roman period, Herod identified the potential of the place, and in 30 BCE he commenced building a port city there.
 He named it Caesarea, in honor of Augustus Caesar who gave the territory to Herod as a gift.
 Previous port cities at that time were established in the vicinity of natural bays, but Herod began building an artificial port, one of the largest in the Middle East, and the most sophisticated.
 The port contributed greatly to the general stability of the city.

 Caesarea reached the peak of its prosperity in the Roman-Byzantine period, and its remains from that period show a flourishing city, containing a system for the supply of flowing water, planned streets, cultural and municipal public buildings (from temples to theaters), and more.
 In the Roman period, Caesarea was the capital of the Province of Judea, the place of residence of governors, and it also had a sizeable Jewish community.
-And in the Byzantine period, the city became a large metropolis and enjoyed an vital status due to the Christian community living there.
+And in the Byzantine period, the city became a vast metropolis and enjoyed a vital status due to the Christian community living there.

 In the Roman and Byzantine periods, Caesarea was a major port city and an important crossroad.
 Trading ships anchored there for replenishment, rest and repairs, the port was full of life, and the city was energized by it.
 The port was a major source of income for the city’s coffers, and when it ceased operation the city of Caesarea also underwent a significant change.